 IMPORTANT NOTICE ABOUT VOTING IN DUPAGE

-When Early Voting and Grace Period Registration does commence, it will be offered at the locations and dates specified on the PDFs found HERE
+Early Voting is offered at the locations and dates specified on the PDFs found HERE

 DuPage County has 9 townships in a 3×3 grid of 6-miles square: